 His “kingdom come” is an imperative cry for an emerging and growing reality in the life of the believer and in the world.
 The prayer, “They will be done”, is like it.
 Both phrases are couched in the Greek verb tense, aorist imperative[iii]) on top of it.
 This suggests an emphatic, insistent, ongoing desiring and abandonment to the will of God.

-“YOUR will be done!” is how Jesus taught us to pray.
+“YOUR will be done!” is how Jesus taught us to pray, with emphatic insistence.

 Conflict occurs in our lives when people with different interests are working at cross purposes against each other.
 The results are disharmony, frustration and tension.
 What are the consequences when we are living our lives at cross purposes to God?

 Some people may think that God does not care what we do, and He is not interested in human history or human lives.
 If God created us, however, He must have had a purpose for creating us.
 That means He does care, but His interest in us is based on the purpose for which He created us.

 We know the consequences of people working at cross purposes.
 Should we not be concerned about God’s purpose in creating us?
 Should we not want to determine if we are working in the direction of God’s purpose or against it?

 Should we not want to please a God with the power to create the world?
 Even the selfish, self-centered nature in us might want to get with God’s purpose for no other reason than for fear of the consequences of working at cross purposes to such a God!

 The writings of the Bible that were generated over a 1600 year span all speak of God’s interest in mankind and God’s purpose.
 The Bible is God’s communication to men through men who chose to submit themselves to God and His purpose rather than their own.
 The person of Jesus is God’s interaction in the history of men and God’s call to men to turn away from our own selfish purposes to God’s purpose.